-At any level of analysis lower than ESU/DPS surrogates will almost certainly have to be used to provide survival estimates with acceptable levels of precision.
-As long as Assumptions that the fish will behave in a similar manner to the target population, and they are present in the reaches of interest during the same time as the group of interest it should provide an acceptable methodology.
+At any level of analysis a scale smaller than ESU/DPS surrogates will almost certainly have to be used to provide survival estimates with acceptable levels of precision.
+As long as assumptions that the fish will behave in a similar manner to the target population, and they are present in the reaches of interest during the same time as the group of interest it should provide an acceptable methodology.
 Using the same species, but from a different ESU is a good approach to meet these assumptions.
 However, the individual experiences of a particular subgroup may have an effect as well.
-Fish which were captured and tagged at the Bonneville Fish facility show a higher survival through the BON to MCN reach than those tagged a juveniles (and not captured at the facility) passing through the reach.
+Fish which were captured and tagged at the Bonneville Adult Fish Facility show a higher survival through the BON to MCN reach than those tagged a juveniles (and not captured at the facility) passing through the reach.
 There could be some sort of sampling bias in effect related to the selection parameters for tagging fish at the facility, but there is also the possibility that the experience of being captured, handled and tagged makes the fish more wary and thus likely to be captured by a gill net.
-In either case, use of BONAFF fish in a survival estimate would l inflate the survival estimate of fish passing through the BON to MCN reach.
+In either case, use of BONAFF fish in a survival estimate would inflate the survival estimate of fish passing through the BON to MCN reach.

-Filtering/Screening Data
+Quality control and Filtering Data

 After collecting the initial tag data and assigning it to an ESU/DPS, further filtering is required.
-Typical estimates of adult survival do not include jacks (1 year in Ocean) or precocial fish (return upstream in same year that they migrate downstream.
-This is primarily and issue for Chinook.
-Both Jacks and Precocial fish have significantly different survival rates through the CRS than older fish (>2 ocean years).
+Typical estimates of adult survival do not include jacks (age 1-ocean and presumed 3-year-olds) or precocial fish (return upstream in same year that they migrate downstream; age 0-ocean and presumed 2-year-olds).
+This is primarily an issue for Chinook salmon.
+Both jacks and precocial fish have significantly different survival rates through the CRS than older fish (age >2-ocean).
 In the case of jacks, they generally have a higher rate of of survival especially through the BON to MCN reach.
 This is probably due to the size selectivity of gillnet harvest.
 Precocial fish have generally have much lower survival rates than older fish.
 The decision of what ages of fish to include in the analysis is based on the reporting requirements and maintaining consistency for between year comparisons.
-Due to the size selectivity of gill net harvest which is the primary means of harvest in the BON to MCN reach (Zone 6) there also appear to be differences in survival between year classes of older fish as well, though if one assumes that tags are proportionately divided among the year class the pooled survival will proved an accurate estimate.
+Due to the size selectivity of gill net harvest which is the primary means of harvest in the BON to MCN reach (Zone 6) there also appear to be differences in survival between year classes of older fish as well, though if one assumes that tags are proportionately divided among the year class the pooled survival will provide an accurate estimate.

-One of the hazards of the data mining approach we use for adult survival estimates is the potential that the fish may have been tagged by a study that affects their BON to MCN survival in some way that makes them not representative of the population.
+One of the hazards of the data mining approach I use for adult survival estimates is the potential that the fish may have been tagged by a study that affects their BON to MCN survival in some way that makes them not representative of the population.
 Unless I know this is true of a particular group of fish, either through previous analyses or something that can be determined from the metadata included in PTAGIS, I generally assume that the negative effects of most studies will have resulted in the death of the fish in 2-4 years in the ocean.
 Given the high mortality experienced in the ocean, (95-99.5%) this seems like a reasonable assumption, but there is always the chance of some bias.
 The risk of bias from this source is also related to the total number of tags in the analysis, and should be more seriously considered (and is more easy to identify) when a relatively small number of tags is available for the analysis